Mars Hill Church: Early years

 In the spring of 1997, the church expanded to two evening services.
 The transition to two different congregations resulted in some anxiety and stir by members who didn't want the church to grow bigger, but it resulted in growing attendance.
 Later that same year Mark Driscoll was invited to speak at a pastors' conference in California.
 Driscoll's speech influenced the emerging church movement, and changed the focus from reaching Generation X to reaching the postmodern world.
-The speech resulted in media coverage of Mars Hill Church and Mark Driscoll, and put Driscoll in connection with Leadership Network.
+The speech resulted in media coverage of Mars Hill Church and Mark Driscoll, and put Driscoll in connection with Bob Buford's Leadership Network.

 The church continued growing.
 Inspired by Alan Roxburgh, Driscoll settled on an emerging and missional ecclesiology, and a complementarian view on women in ministry.
 The church installed the first team of elders and they took over much of the work teaching classes, counseling and training new leaders.
 Furthermore, the church started a course for new members, called the Gospel Class, to ensure that members were focused on the mission of the church and that they agreed with the central doctrinal statements of the church.
 The class had been running every quarter since.
 In the fall of 1999 the church had grown to 350 in attendance every week and was able to pay Driscoll full-time.
 Prior to 1999, Driscoll operated as an unpaid pastor for three years.

 Multisite church

 In 2003, Mars Hill Church moved into a renovated hardware store in the Ballard neighborhood of Seattle.
-In 2006, in an effort to reduce the overcrowding at its services, Mars Hill opened its first satellite campus in Shoreline.
+In 2006, in an effort to reduce the overcrowding at its services, Mars Hill opened its first satellite campus in Shoreline a few miles north of Seattle.
 This change also marked their transition to a multi-site church, using video sermons and other multimedia improvements to the church's web site to connect the campuses.
 Later in 2006 Mars Hill acquired two new properties in West Seattle and Wedgwood, which became their West Seattle and Lake City campuses.